Three historians refer to 2-4 million people seeing His armies over Jerusalem on 21st May 66 CE

 Here, Peter refers to Jesus, glorious transfiguration (Matthew 17:1-13).

-For we did not follow cunningly devised fables when we made known to you the power and parousia of our Lord Jesus Christ, but were eyewitnesses of His majesty.
-For He received from God the Father honor and glory when such a voice came to Him from the Excellent Glory: “This is My beloved Son, in whom I am well pleased.”
+For we did not follow cunningly devised fables when we made known to you the power and coming (parousia) of our Lord Jesus Christ, but were eyewitnesses of His majesty.
+For He received from God the Father honour and glory when such a voice came to Him from the Excellent Glory: “This is My beloved Son, in whom I am well pleased.”
 And we heard this voice which came from heaven when we were with Him on the holy mountain.

 2 Peter 1:16-18